 • Baking Soda: Dissolve a teaspoon of baking soda in a cup of water to create a safe, non-toxic cleaner.
 Combine with white vinegar for added cleaning power.

 Avoid using bleach unless the surface is completely non-porous.
-Bleach cannot penetrate porous materials like wallboard, making it ineffective for mold removal in areas beneath sinks.
+Bleach cannot penetrate porous materials like wallboard, making mold and mildew removal ineffective in areas beneath sinks.

 3. Know Your Limits